NiaSama/guessing-game-1/README.md

 ## Instructions
 1. Follow the on-screen prompts to proceed through the program.
 2. Enter your name when prompted.
-3. Enter _yes_ or _no_ to answer the guessing game questions when prompted.
+3. Enter _yes_ or _no_ to answer the guessing game questions (questions 1-5) when prompted.
 You must answer _yes_ or _no_ for the program to correctly evaluate your answer.
+4. Enter a number between 1 and 10 when prompted to guess a random number (question 6).
+5. Enter the name of a bird species when prompted to guess a bird species (question 7).
+6. When finished with the quiz, you will be told your results and be brought to a page with additional information.

 ## License
 - Basic MIT license.